-[Image1][English/Japanese]Things that Surprised Foreign Students When They Came to Japan: Shops (2)This time
+[Image1]Things that Surprised Foreign Students When They Came to Japan: Shops 2This time, I would like to in

-[Image2][English/Japanese]Things that Surprised Foreign Students When They Came to Japan: Shops (2)This time
+[Image2]Things that Surprised Foreign Students When They Came to Japan: Shops 2This time, I would like to in

-[Image3][English/Japanese]Things that Surprised Foreign Students When They Came to Japan: Shops (2)This time
+[Image3]Things that Surprised Foreign Students When They Came to Japan: Shops 2This time, I would like to in

-[Image4][English/Japanese]Things that Surprised Foreign Students When They Came to Japan: Shops (2)This time
+[Image4]Things that Surprised Foreign Students When They Came to Japan: Shops 2This time, I would like to in

 This time, I would like to introduce you to some of the "stores" in the city.

-Bookstores are full of manga, contents that even adults can enjoy
+Bookstores are full of manga, content even adults can enjoy

 What kind of books are available in bookstores in your country?
-When a foreigner enters a Japanese bookstore, he or she is surprised to see how many manga are available.
-Manga is one of Japan's most famous subcultures in the world, and I often hear that people are surprised to find that even adults read manga.
-The famous Doraemon and Dragon Ball are works for children, but there are also many works for adults.
-For example, there are stories about businessmen succeeding in their jobs or lawyers playing an active role in court.
-There are also children who study by reading historical and scientific cartoons.
-Students at the University of Tokyo, which is famous for its high academic achievement, are also encouraged to study manga.
-It may be a little difficult for those who have just started studying Japanese, but please pick up a manga.
-You may find your world expanding.
+When a foreigner enters a Japanese bookstore, they are often surprised by how many manga there are.
+Manga is one of Japan’s most famous subcultures worldwide, and many people are surprised to learn that adults read manga too.
+Famous works like Doraemon and Dragon Ball are aimed at children, but plenty of titles target adults.
+For example, some stories follow salarymen succeeding at work, while others feature lawyers thriving in court.
+Some children study by reading historical or science-themed manga.
+Even students at the University of Tokyo, known for its high academic standards, use manga to study.
+It may be a little difficult for those who have just started learning Japanese, but try picking up a manga.
+Your world might expand.

 Shocking ticket prices!
 Movie theaters

-I often hear stories of international students who wanted to go see a movie, went to the movie theater, and then gave up on seeing it.
-Why is that?
-It's because the ticket price is too high.
-In most student countries, it costs less than 1000 yen to see a movie.
-In Japan, however, an adult ticket costs as much as 1,800 yen to see a movie.
-That's why people give up watching movies.
-It varies a little from theater to theater, but if you choose a day when women are cheap or a service day, you can see a movie for about 1,000 yen.
-Check out the cheap days before you go.
+I often hear stories of international students who wanted to see a movie, went to the cinema, and then gave up.
+Why?
+Because ticket prices are too high.
+In many students’ home countries, a movie costs less than 1,000 yen.
+In Japan, however, an adult ticket can cost as much as 1,800 yen.
+That’s why some people give up.
+Prices vary by theater, but if you pick a women’s discount day or a service day, you can sometimes see a movie for about 1,000 yen.
+Check cheap days before you go.

 Seven Wonders of the Restaurant

-The salt piled up like Mt.
-Fuji at the entrance of a restaurant... the flying forks and fake food in the showcase... the small towels served when you sit down... the food that comes to you even though you didn't ask for it...
-To a foreigner, there are many strange things about Japanese restaurants.
+Salt piled like Mt.
+Fuji at a restaurant entrance...flying forks and fake food in display cases...small towels served when you sit down...dishes that arrive though you didn’t order them...
+To foreigners, many things about Japanese restaurants seem strange.

-・The salt piled up like Mt.
-Fuji at the entrance is to pray for business prosperity.
+・The salt piled like Mt.
+Fuji at the entrance is a prayer for business prosperity.

-・The flying forks and fake food in the showcase are called "food samples".
-These are models of food made of wax or synthetic resin.
-They are very popular among foreign tourists, and many people buy small key chains and other items as souvenirs.
+・The flying forks and fake food in the display case are called food samples.
+These are models of dishes made of wax or synthetic resin.
+They are very popular with foreign tourists, and many people buy small keychains and similar items as souvenirs.

-・A small towel is called an "oshibori".
-A small towel called "oshibori" is used to wipe your hands before eating.
+・The small towel is called an oshibori.
+It is used to wipe your hands before eating.

-・A dish that you didn't order but which is already ordered...
-This dish is called "otoshi" and is brought to your table when you enter a restaurant that serves alcohol, such as an izakaya (Japanese style pub), even if you didn't order it.
+・A dish you didn’t order but that is already prepared...
+This is called otoshi, and at places that serve alcohol, such as izakaya (Japanese-style pubs), it is brought to your table when you enter even if you didn’t order it.
 The price is about 300 to 500 yen.

 Have you learned a little about Japanese restaurants?
-Our school's library has not only a wide variety of books for reading, but also a wide variety of manga, which can be checked out.
-Let's use manga to understand Japanese culture and go out on the town!
+Our school library not only offers a wide variety of books for extensive reading but also has many manga available for loan.
+Use manga to understand Japanese culture and go explore the town!

 This text has been automatically translated.